ngeor/blog/_posts/2020/2020-02-22-gwbasic-in-docker.md

 20 SYSTEM
 ```

-If we don't have the `SYSTEM` command, the program won't exit.
-Additionally,
+If we don't have the `SYSTEM` command, GW-Basic won't exit.
+Additionally, make
-make sure that `PROGRAM.BAS` uses CRLF for
+sure that `PROGRAM.BAS` uses CRLF for
 [line endings](https://en.wikipedia.org/wiki/Newline).

 Since DOSBox can't pass parameters to the executable, we need a small batch file